Resistance Temperature Detector (RTD)

 3. Platinum’s resistance-temperature curve is simple and holds over a wide range of temperature (-263 °C to 545 °C) with high precision.

-4. Its resistivity tends to increase less rapidly at higher temperature than for the other metals.
+4. Its resistivity tends to increase less rapidly at a higher temperature than for the other metals.

 5. Platinum can withstand high temperature while maintaining stability.